Confédération nationale du travail: Early activities

 The CNT quickly attracted several thousand members into its ranks.
 For a brief time, the CNT united tens of thousands of workers from throughout France, mostly concentrated in the cities of Bordeaux, Marseille, Paris and Toulouse.
 The CNT was closely connected with the Anarchist Federation (FA), which through its publication Le Libertaire, regularly published works by CNT members such as the metalworker Maurice Joyeux and the publishing worker Jean Boucher.

 When the Workers' Force (FO) was established in December 1957, the FA immediately saw the new trade union centre as a threat to the nascent CNT.
 It called its supporters to abandon both the CGT and FO and for revolutionary syndicalists in autonomous unions to affiliate to the CNT.
 This turn towards the autonomous unions came too late, as many unions of the Syndicalist Action Committees (CAS) were already negotiating with the FO.
 Metalworkers of the CAS attempted to negotiate with the CNT but the talks fell through, as the CAS refused to merge into the CNT and the CNT refused to merge into the FO.
 The CAS metalworkers ultimately opted to remain autonomous, outside the influence of both the FO and CNT.
 Attempts by the CNT and FA to stem defections to the FO failed, with several anarcho-syndicalists joining the FO.
 In Maine-et-Loire, the local CNT secretary Gabriel Tharreau held negotiations between the CNT and FO to establish a joint organisation.
 In private correspondence, some members of the FA began to predict the collapse of the CNT.

-After the FO's establishment was finalised, Maurice Joyeux changed strategy and proposed a merger between the CNT, the CAS metalworkers and the revolutionary minority of the FO.
+After the FO's establishment was finalised, Joyeux changed strategy and proposed a merger between the CNT, the CAS metalworkers and the revolutionary minority of the FO.
 He hoped that together they could form a trade union confederation that was independent of political parties and capable of providing an alternative to both the CGT and the FO.
 In September 1948, the CNT's conference approved this new strategy, as did the subsequent FA congress.

 On 19–20 November 1948, the CNT, CAS and revolutionary minorities of the CGT and FO attended a National Conference of Autonomous Unions, held on Rue Scribe in the 9th arrondissement of Paris.
-The CNT was represented by Maurice Joyeux and Edouard Rotot.
+The CNT was represented by Joyeux and Edouard Rotot.
 After two days of confused discussion, the Trotskyist delegates won out over the anarchists, resulting in the establishment of a United Syndicalist Action Cartel (Cartel d’unité d’action syndicaliste; CUAS).
 Nevertheless, the anarchists welcomed the establishment of the CUAS, which they considered to be a step in the right direction.
 The CNT participated in the new labour cartels that were established through the country, taking leadership positions in Gironde and Maine-et-Loire, and gaining a particularly strong influence in Aude.
 Despite the syndicalist unification at the grassroots level, competing tendencies in the national leadership threatened the continuation of the CUAS.